FreddyE1982/mcp2term/futures.md

 - **Purpose:** Emit ngrok tunnel statistics and connection diagnostics to clients and plugins.
 - **Usage:** Add a background task to `NgrokController` that polls the ngrok administrative API and forwards aggregated metrics through the plugin registry for observability dashboards.

-## Remote command cancellation
-- **Purpose:** Allow the client to send interrupts or termination signals to long-running remote commands.
-- **Usage:** Extend the MCP tool interface with a cancellation endpoint and expose a control shortcut in the xonsh client that forwards `SIGINT` to the remote process.

 ## Console echo customization templates
 - **Purpose:** Allow operators to customise the console mirroring format, destination streams, and optional persistence into structured logs.
 - **Usage:** Extend `ConsoleEchoListener` with configurable format strings supplied via `ServerConfig` and expose plugin hooks to replace or augment the default listener while keeping mirroring guarantees.

+## Command cancellation policy plugins
+- **Purpose:** Allow administrators to customise which signals are sent for cancellation, define escalation strategies, and audit cancellation attempts.
+- **Usage:** Introduce a plugin hook invoked before `cancel_command` dispatches a signal so plugins can substitute signals, introduce grace periods, or capture metrics for observability dashboards.